smartclean/smartclean.github.io/docs/vcs_fd.md

 2. Define details of recipients who should receive notifications about bad feedback events
    - For Example: A cleaning attendant to receive SMS and supervisor to receive Mobile App Notification

-3. Done!
-Your Locations can now raise an Alert when a user gives any bad feedback using the Feedback Tablet.
+3. Your location will raise an alert when someone submits a bad feedback on the feedback reporting device.

+4. The alert indicates that someone reported a set of reasons with a bad feedback.

 Some of our other solutions which generate Alerts are:
 - [Indoor Air Quality Monitoring](/vcs_aq.html)